castroalves/gcms-link-bio/README.md

 10. Paste the token into `GRAPHCMS_AUTH_TOKEN` on your `.env` file
 11. Finally, click on "Deploy" and wait until Vercel deploy your application :)
 12. Copy and Paste your `GRAPHCMS_ENDPOINT` and `GRAPHCMS_AUTH_TOKEN` here

-13. Now, open the terminal
-14. Run `npm install` and then `npm run dev`
+We're almost ready!
+Now, let's run the migrations to setup your application on GraphCMS!

 ## Running Migrations

-Now, we will create 2 models: Page and Link.
+We will create 2 models: Page and Link.
 We've created a script to create them programatically for you.

 The Page model is to create your bio link page.
 The Link model is needed to add one or more links to your page.